pulsar-edit/package-backend/docs/reference/Source_Documentation.md

 <a name="module_git..getPackageJSON"></a>

 ### git~getPackageJSON(repo) ⇒ <code>string</code> \| <code>undefined</code>
-Intends to retreive the raw text of the GitHub repo package.
+Intends to retrieve the raw text of the GitHub repo package.

 **Kind**: inner method of [<code>git</code>](#module_git)
 **Returns**: <code>string</code> \| <code>undefined</code> - Returns a proper string of the readme if successful.